ABOUT BROMLEY PARKS

 To achieve these priorities, and central to the new approach, the integrated service is focused on three geographical Neighbourhoods, with a number of discrete Communities.
 A General Manager is responsible for all aspects of the service in his or her Neighbourhood; both community-facing services and the delivery of maintenance duties.

 Each Community has its own dedicated Community Team Leader (under the oversight of an experienced operational manager at Neighbourhood level) empowered to deliver virtually the whole service to their community.
 This approach enables communities in any one area to utilise the available resource in different ways within an agreed management framework.
-The structure is designed to focus day-to-day delivery but any Neighbourhood can access the specialised skills such as biodiversity, countryside management or project management.
-The integrated service is led by a Contract Director.
+The structure is designed to focus on day-to-day delivery but any Neighbourhood can access specialised skills such as biodiversity, countryside management or project management.

 Over many years, Bromley Council has successfully drawn on the commitment of community groups and external funding to uphold horticultural and biodiversity standards that would not otherwise be possible.
 For this reason, idverde believes that the service should remain heavily focused on maintaining productive relationships with these community groups, focusing on building their capacity further and developing the support provided to their fund-raising efforts.